scalar-labs/scalardb/docs/backup-restore.md

 # How to Back Up and Restore Databases Used Through ScalarDB

-Since ScalarDB provides transaction capabilities on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care to back up and restore the databases in a transactionally consistent way.
+Since ScalarDB provides transaction capabilities on top of non-transactional or transactional databases non-invasively, you need to take special care to back up and restore the databases in a transactionally consistent way.

 This guide describes how to back up and restore the databases that ScalarDB supports.